openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/2_lexical.rst

         'f'
         ;

-It is presented by the examples below:
+The concept is presented by the examples below:

 .. code-block:: typescript
    :linenos: